microsoft/lisa/docs/development.md

   - [Code checks](#code-checks)
 - [Extended reading](#extended-reading)

-## Understand LISA

-It depends on your contribution to LISA, you may need to learn more about LISA.
-Learn more from the topics below.

-- [Concepts](concepts.md) includes design considerations, how components work together.
-- [Extensions](extension.md) includes all extendable components, and how to develop extensions in LISA.
-- [How to write test cases](write_case.md) introduce the guideline to write test cases.

 ## Environment Setup

 Follow the [installation](install.md) steps to prepare the source code.
 Then follow